 Michael Trepal, DPM (CPME chair); New York – vice president of Academic Affairs and Dean, New York College of Podiatric Medicine; former Accreditation Committee chair; residency director

-Steven Vyce, DPM (representing the Council of Teaching Hospitals); New Haven, CT – residency director
+Steven Vyce, DPM (representing the Council of Teaching Hospitals); New Haven, CT – CPME member; member of the Residency Review Committee (RRC); residency director